Franciscan Health Olympia Fields Radiology Department FAQs

 GI Bleed.
 What is the best study?

-If stable, get a CTA abdomen/pelvis.
+If the patient is stable, get a CTA abdomen/pelvis.

 MRI department hours: